jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_8_3_4"></a>
 #### [↖](#4_8)[↑](#4_8_3_3)[↓](#4_8_3_5) On-prem Deploys
 * Configure each on-premises instance, register it with CodeDeploy, and then tag it.
-	* Can create IAM User per instance
+	* Can create *IAM User per instance*
 		* Needs configuration file with AK/SAK
 		* Use `register` or `register-on-premises-instances` command
 		* Best for only few instances
-	* Can create IAM Role
+	* Can create *IAM Role*
-		* Use `register-on-premises-instances` command together with STS token service
 		* Needs credentials to call STS with
 		* Best for many instances, also more secure
 		* Setup more complicated
+		* Use `register-on-premises-instances` command together with STS token service
 * Need to install CodeDeploy agent, obviously
 * Deploy application revisions to the on-premises instance.
 * On-prem instances cannot blue/green, as CodeDeploy cannot create new infrastructure